-Figure 1: NO-STEAL + FORCE Example - The DBMS is using the NO-STEAL + FORCE buffer policies.
-All changes from a transaction are only written to disk when the transaction is committed.
+Figure 1: DBMS using NO-STEAL + FORCE Example - All changes from a transaction are only written to disk when the transaction is committed.
 Once the schedule begins at Step #1, changes from T_1 and T_2 are written to the buffer pool.
 Because of the FORCE policy, when T_2 commits at Step #2, all of its changes must be written to disk.
 To do this, the DBMS makes a copy of the memory in disk, applies only the changes from T_2 , and writes it back to disk.
 This is because NO-STEAL prevents the uncommitted changes from T_1 to be written to disk.
 At Step #3, it is trivial for the DBMS to rollback T_1 since no dirty changes from T_1 are on disk.